Peter E. Doolittle

 Assistant Provost for Teaching and Learning

 Professor, Educational Psychology, Department of Learning Sciences and Technologies

 Peter Doolittle grew up in Maryland, on the shores of Cattail Creek, just off the Chesapeake Bay.
 His skills of inquiry and investigation were honed during long days of exploring the mud banks and open waters of the Magothy River.
 This physical exploration was accompanied by a mental examination of the possibilities of life inspired by the collective works of Robert Heinlein, Thomas Ryan and Stephen Donaldson.
 Later, as high school gave way to college, his interests shifted from brief flirtations with engineering and oceanography to a more solid craving to understand the processes of human learning.
 This interest in human learning was brought into specific relief during a Psychology of Learning course taken at Southern Methodist University (B.S., Psychology; B.A., Physical Education) taught by John Batson.
 Following the attainment of an M.S. in Education from Baylor University and a Ph.D. in Educational Psychology at The Catholic University of America, he taught at Southeastern Louisiana University, before joining the Educational Psychology faculty at Virginia Tech in 1997.

 His research is focused on learning in multimedia environments, with specific emphasis on the role of working memory, and he has been published in the Journal on Educational Multimedia and Hypermedia, British Journal of Educational Technology, Theory and Research in Social Education, Journal of the Scholarship of Teaching and Learning, and the Journal on Excellence in College Teaching.
-He is also currently the Executive Editor of the International Journal of Teaching and Learning in Higher Education and the Associate Editor of the International Journal of Research on Cyber Behavior, Psychology, and Learning.
+He is also currently the Executive Editor of the International Journal of Teaching and Learning in Higher Education and the Co-Executive Editor of the International Journal of ePortfolio.